 Old Swedes Church and churchyard seen in November 2018

-The Holy Trinity Church of Wilmington, Delaware (known also by its nickname "Old Swedes") is one of the oldest church buildings in the United States and is the single best preserved structure with a connection to the early Swedish settlers of the Delaware Valley.
+The Holy Trinity Church of Wilmington, Delaware (also known as "Old Swedes") is one of the oldest church buildings in the United States.
+It is the single best-preserved structure connected to the early Swedish settlers of the Delaware Valley.

 Completed in 1698 and still in use today, this National Historic Landmark is significant for its English field-style architecture, status as a longstanding symbol of religion in America, and close association with the early settlers of New Sweden.